deephealthproject/UC15_pipeline/README.md

 # UC15 - BIMCV COVID 19+ pipeline
-This repository contains all the code developed for analyzing and processing the data, and the Deep Learning pipelines implemented using ECVL and EDDL to perform a classification task with chest X-ray images to detect COVID 19 cases and other pathologies.

-It also contains a replica of the ECVL+EDDL pipeline using Pytorch.
+This repository contains the implementation of a Deep Learning pipeline to perform a classification task with chest X-ray images to detect COVID 19 cases and other pathologies.
+Here you can find the code developed for analyzing and preprocessing the dataset and also the code of the pipeline implemented with different DL libraries: EDDL (c++), PyEDDL and Pytorch.
+In the case of the EDDL and PyEDDL pipelines, the ECVL library has been used to load the batches of data to feed the models.

 # Dataset
 You can find the BIMCV COVID 19+ dataset [here](https://bimcv.cipf.es/bimcv-projects/bimcv-covid19/).
 Note that there are two versions: "Iteration 1" and "Iteration 1 + 2".
 Download the "Iteration 1 + 2" version.